anmolchawla/Data-Visualization---Interactive-Visualizations/ASSIGNMENT.md

 ## USC SCF Publishing Instructions

 All USC students are eligible for UNIX Computing Accounts for Students (SCF) accounts.
 Students that need to access USC UNIX resources may do so using their Student Computing Facility (SCF) accounts.
-Located at aludra.usc.edu and nunki.usc.edu, these two servers act as time-sharing hosts for all student accounts.
+Located at `aludra.usc.edu` and `nunki.usc.edu`, these two servers act as time-sharing hosts for all student accounts.
 See the [SCF](https://itservices.usc.edu/scf/) page for more details.

 You can publish your work in one of several ways:

-- Remote login using [SSH](https://itservices.usc.edu/ssh) and/or use [`scp`](https://linux.die.net/man/1/scp) from a Unix terminal (For a Unix-compatible terminal on Windows, use [Putty](http://www.putty.org), also available on the [ITS software pages](https://itservices.usc.edu/software/).
+- Remote login using [SSH](https://itservices.usc.edu/ssh) or use [`scp`](https://linux.die.net/man/1/scp) (secure copy) from a Unix terminal (For a Unix-compatible terminal on Windows, use [Putty](http://www.putty.org), also available on the [ITS software pages](https://itservices.usc.edu/software/), or [MobaXterm](http://mobaxterm.mobatek.net/)).
-- Connect with [SFTP](https://itservices.usc.edu/sftp) (secure FTP) with a client such as [Filezilla](https://filezilla-project.org).
+- Connect with [SFTP](https://itservices.usc.edu/sftp) (secure FTP) using a client such as [Filezilla](https://filezilla-project.org).

 __SSH Example__